 To properly train your employees and ensure your IT security is being upgraded to meet the newest threats you better partner with a professional IT service provider.

-Here are some of the latest phishing trends we’ve noticed in Q1 2022.
+Here are some of the latest cybersecurity threats and phishing trends we’ve noticed in Q1 2022.

 More people are suspicious of unwanted and unexpected emails than text messages.
 Most phishing awareness training courses focused on email phishing because it has been the most prevalent.